José Raúl Capablanca: Post-championship and partial retirement

 It is from this period that the only surviving voiced film footage survives.
 He is with Euwe and Dutch radio sports journalist Han Hollander.
 Hollander asks Capablanca for his views on the upcoming world Championship match between Euwe and Alekhine in October of that year (1935).
 Capablanca replies: "Dr. Alekhine's game is 20% bluff.
 Dr. Euwe's game is clear and straightforward.
 Dr. Euwe's game—not so strong as Alekhine's in some respects—is more evenly balanced."
-Then Euwe gives his assessment in Dutch, explaining that his feelings alternated from optimism to pessimism, but in the previous ten years, their score had been evenly matched at 7–7.
+Then Euwe gives his assessment in Dutch.

 Return to competitive chess

 At first Capablanca did not divorce his first wife, as he had not intended to remarry.
 Olga, Capablanca's second wife, wrote that she met him in the late spring of 1934; by late October the pair were deeply in love, and Capablanca recovered his ambition to prove he was the world's best player.
 In 1938 he divorced his first wife and married Olga on 20 October, about a month before the AVRO tournament.

 Starting his comeback at the Hastings tournament of 1934–35, Capablanca finished fourth, although coming ahead of Mikhail Botvinnik and Andor Lilienthal.
 He placed second by ½ point in the Margate tournaments of 1935 and 1936.
 At Moscow 1935 Capablanca finished fourth, 1 point behind the joint winners, while Lasker's third place at the age of 66 was hailed as "a biological miracle."
 The following year, Capablanca won an even stronger tournament in Moscow, one point ahead of Botvinnik and 3½ ahead of Salo Flohr, who took third place; A month later, he shared first place with Botvinnik at Nottingham, with a score of (+5−1=8), losing only to Flohr.
 The loss to Flohr was because of being disturbed while in time trouble by the bystander Euwe.
 Alekhine placed sixth, only one point behind the joint winners.
 These tournaments of 1936 were the last two Lasker played, and the only ones in which Capablanca finished ahead of Lasker, now 67.
 During these triumphs Capablanca began to suffer symptoms of high blood pressure.
 He tied for second place at Semmering in 1937, then could only finish seventh of the eight players at the 1938 AVRO tournament, an elite contest designed to select a challenger for Alekhine's world title.

 Capablanca's high blood pressure was not correctly diagnosed and treated until after the AVRO tournament, and caused him to lose his train of thought towards the end of playing sessions.
 In 1940, he had extremely dangerous hypertension of 210 systolic/180 diastolic (hypertensive crisis is 180/120 or above, and even after treatment Capablanca had 180/130).